Last Updated on January 22, 2023

 At 1st level, rogues choose two skill proficiencies, or one skill proficiency and their proficiency with thieves’ tools.
 These are their areas of Expertise.

 Whenever a rogue makes an ability check that uses one of their chosen proficiencies, they double their proficiency bonus.

 A 4th level rogue with Expertise in Dexterity (Sleight of Hand) and a Dexterity of 18 (+4) gets a total bonus of +8 to Dexterity (Sleight of Hand) checks.
 At 20th level, that rogue (who now has a Dexterity of 20) gets a bonus of +17 – a Dexterity modifier of +5 + 12 (Proficiency bonus 6 x 2) to the same check.

 At 6th level, rogues get to choose an additional two skills (or Thieves’ Tools if they haven’t chosen them already) in which they have Expertise.

 Bards also gain access to Expertise, although they benefit from the feature later than rogues.
 Bards gain expertise in two skill proficiencies at 3rd level and may select another two when they reach 10th level.

 Jack of All Trades

-Whereas rogues focus all of their talents into being frighteningly good at a few things, bards excel at being able to do a little bit of everything (and then, a little later, decide to get really, really good at a few things as well; bards are all that one friend who’s on his third bachelor’s degree in his mid thirties and later decides to get a PhD in Forensic Science when he’s 40 just for kicks).
+Whereas rogues focus all of their talents on being frighteningly good at a few things, bards excel at being able to do a little bit of everything (and then, a little later, decide to get really, really good at a few things as well; bards are all that one friend who’s on his third bachelor’s degree in his mid-thirties and later decides to get a PhD in Forensic Science when he’s 40 just for kicks).